“What is the Reference Date?”

 It was common ground that:

 - for the purposes of sections 8 and 13 the Act, the “reference date” for the making of a payment claim was the 20th day of each month;

-The 12 July payment claim was ultimately submitted by All Access for adjudication under section 17 of the Act.
+The 12 July payment claim was ultimately submitted by All Seasons for adjudication under section 17 of the Act.
 At adjudication (and consistently with the payment schedule), Regal argued that the adjudicator did not have jurisdiction to make a determination because the payment claim had no valid reference date.